tanaikech/taking-advantage-of-google-apps-script/README.md

 - [Linking Cloud Platform Project to Google Apps Script Project](https://gist.github.com/tanaikech/e945c10917fac34a9d5d58cad768832c): At April 8, 2019, the specification of Google Apps Script Project was changed.
 In this report, the flow for linking Cloud Platform Project to GAS project is explained.

+- [Linking Google Cloud Platform Project to Google Apps Script Project for New IDE](https://github.com/tanaikech/Linking-Google-Cloud-Platform-Project-to-Google-Apps-Script-Project-for-New-IDE): This is the document for linking Google Cloud Platform Project to Google Apps Script Project for New IDE.
+And also, several sample scripts using Google Apps Script API and Google Photos API are introduced.

+- [Redeploying Web Apps without Changing URL of Web Apps for new IDE](https://gist.github.com/tanaikech/ebf92d8f427d02d53989d6c3464a9c43): At March 15, 2021, one endpoint is created for one deployment.
+[Ref](https://developers.google.com/apps-script/releases/#march_15_2021) By this, when you redeploy "Web Apps", the endpoint is changed.
+Because the deployment ID is changed.
+It seems that this it the new specification.
+In this report, I would like to introduce the method for redeploying Web Apps without changing the URL of Web Apps for new IDE.

 <br>

 <a name="clitool"></a>